 Below is a timeline of what to expect when applying for United Way funding.

 January 2019: Request for Proposal Opens in Apricot (Agencies must have submitted a Letter of Intent* in order to apply for funding)

 **Heart of Missouri United Way will accept Letters of Intent from agencies who have been a Certified Partner Agency for at least 12 months, has been approved for certification renewal by our review team after UW’s annual review has been completed and provide program services that align with United Way’s community impact goals for the impact area open for funding requests using the Taxonomy of Services.
 All agencies that are eligible to seek funding should receive information about how to submit a Letter of Intent via email by the end of November 2019.

 Site visits explained

-As mentioned in the timeline above, site visits for health agencies will take place in February and March and are an integral part of the review process of a funding request.
-Health Advisory Council members who have reviewed the funding request will have the opportunity to meet one-on-one with agency personnel, ask questions and tour facilities.
-Of equal importance is the opportunity for agency personnel to meet the council members and ask questions about United Way’s review process.
-The site visits add a valuable human services touch to the funding process.
+As mentioned in the timeline above, site visits for agencies will take place in February and March and are an integral part of the review process of a proposal/funding request.
+Advisory Council members who have reviewed the funding request will have the opportunity to meet one-on-one with agency personnel, ask questions and tour facilities.
+Of equal importance is the opportunity for agency personnel to meet the council members and ask questions about United Way’s proposal review process.
+The site visits add a valuable human services touch to the funding process